raw937/FABI_workshop/bin/day5/assembly-annotation_part2.md

 ## Paper metaspades

-metaSPAdes: a new versatile de novo metagenomics assembler Sergey Nurk, Dmitry Meleshko, Anton Korobeynikov, Pavel Pevzner While metagenomics has emerged as a technology of choice for analyzing bacterial populations, assembly of metagenomic data remains difficult thus stifling biological discoveries. metaSPAdes is a new assembler that addresses the challenge of metagenome analysis and capitalizes on computational ideas that proved to be useful in assemblies of single cells and highly polymorphic diploid genomes.
-We benchmark metaSPAdes against other state-of-the-art metagenome assemblers across diverse datasets and demonstrate that it results in high-quality assemblies.
+metaSPAdes: a new versatile de novo metagenomics assembler.
+Sergey Nurk, Dmitry Meleshko, Anton Korobeynikov, Pavel Pevzner. [paper](https://genome.cshlp.org/content/27/5/824.long).
+- While metagenomics has emerged as a technology of choice for analyzing bacterial populations, assembly of metagenomic data remains difficult thus stifling biological discoveries.
+- MetaSPAdes is a new assembler that addresses the challenge of metagenome analysis and capitalizes on computational ideas that proved to be useful in assemblies of single cells and highly polymorphic diploid genomes.
+- We benchmark metaSPAdes against other state-of-the-art metagenome assemblers across diverse datasets and demonstrate that it results in high-quality assemblies.

 #### Note for the metaspades option